vietcgi/mac-setup/VERIFICATION-COMPLETE.md

 git push origin main
 ```

-### GitHub Actions Will:
+### GitHub Actions Will

 1. **Start 10 test jobs in parallel:**
     - 3 macOS runners (ARM + Intel)
     - 3 Ubuntu runners (native GitHub)
     - 2 Debian containers
     - 1 Fedora container ← **NOW WILL PASS!**
     - 1 Arch container ← **NOW WILL PASS!**

 2. **Each job will:**
     - Checkout code
     - Show system info
     - Run bootstrap script
     - Verify installations
     - Upload logs if failed

 3. **Test summary will:**
     - Wait for all 10 jobs to complete
     - Display results for all 10 platforms
     - Count successes/failures correctly
     - Exit with error if any test fails
     - Show 🎉 if all 10 pass

 ### Expected Output